DACE-DL/ProfileRDFdatasetPair/README.md

-# AobraWebService
+# ProfilingWebService
-Projet Aobra
+Projet DACE-DL
-Couche applicative pour raisonner sur des ontologies.
+Profiling a pair of rdf datasets for the determination of LPTs